Michael Goodrum | | Google Ad Grants | 2 comments

 **IMPORTANT** – The Google Ad Grant suspension email applies ONLY to nonprofits who have never enrolled in Google for Nonprofits.
 If your Google Grant is associated with your Google for Nonprofits account then your organization is good to go!
 To double check this simply log into www.google.com/nonprofits with your administrator account, select “Sign In,’ and you’ll see your Google Ad Grants status front and center.

 US-based 501(c)(3) nonprofits now have to register with TechSoup first and generate a validation token in order to begin their application to Google for Nonprofits.
 This process isn’t complicated, but it does require a waiting period.
 We’ll walk you through it.

 TechSoup has been around for a while, and you may already have a TechSoup account set up without knowing it.
 You can go here to start the registration process.
 After you enter your EIN they will prompt you if your organization has already registered.
 If it is, they will ask for your organization’s “Association Code.”
 You likely won’t know it, but TechSoup will give you names of people in your organization who originally set up the registration.

 If your organization is new to TechSoup, finish the application process and wait approximately ten business days.
 That’s how long they take to vet and clear your organization as an international charity.

 To check on your nonprofit’s qualification status, simply log in and go to your member profile.
 On the bottom of the page you’ll see your list of applied organizations.
-See the image below for an example.

 Getting Your Validation Token

 This step is fairly simple.
 Once you are registered with TechSoup you can go here to generate a validation token.
 You’ll sign in with the account you created to register your organization and be directed to a confirmation page (example below).
 The validation token will be formatted like 123a4567@1b234c5de6789000.
-Check out the images below.

 Apply To Google For Nonprofits